Ashton Avila

 UNIVERSITY OF RHODE ISLAND

-HARRINGTON SCHOOL OF COMMUNICATION & MEDIA
+HARRINGTON SCHOOL OF COMMUNICATION AND MEDIA

 Students and recent alumni from the University of Rhode Island team up with Los Angeles and New York Industry Professionals for mentorship through a production and networking opportunities after.